xlong88/xlong88.github.io/_posts/2016-06-12-multifile-cross-reference.md

 ~~~

-After you add the configurations, your setting file would look as follows:
+After you add the configurations, your setting file would look as follows (please pay attention to the comma after the `]`, it cannot be omitted):

 ~~~json
 {